 Today, it is one of America’s most popular dog breeds.
-Golden Retrievers are now looked at as a great fit for a family dog.
-Some of the most important things that dog owners have to remember are that dogs are more than just pets, they require proper care.
-Some of those aspects of proper care include nutrition, exercise, training, health, and grooming.
+Golden Retrievers are now considered an excellent fit for a family dog.
+Some of the most important things that dog owners have to remember are that dogs are more than just pets.
+They require proper care.
+Those aspects of proper care include nutrition, exercise, training, health, and grooming.

 This type of breed requires more grooming than other dog breeds.
 Baths and trimmed nails are also required, and the dog should be dry before you brush it after a nice warm bath.
 Now your dog is ready for that trip to the beach, going for a walk, or going on a hunt with its dog owner(s).

 Keeping Up with the Golden Retrievers

 The famous family dog, support dog, hunting dog, and companion needs the best overall health and treatment, and part of that is grooming.
 What is the best way to groom this type of breed?
 What kinds of tools do I need?

 The first step is to get comfortable with the dog you are grooming.
 Touch their head, ears, and paws, and let the dog form a connection and trust your hand.
 Now you are ready to set your daily, weekly, and monthly routine for taking care of your dog, including veterinarian appointments.

 The tools you will need are simply a brush, comb, quality shampoo and conditioner for dogs, towels, nail clippers, and toothbrush and toothpaste for dogs.
 Some optional but recommended tools are an excellent hairdryer, disposable dental wipes, veterinarian ear cleaning solution, and flea and tick medications, just in case.

 What should I do with all this fur?
 These dogs have a double coat, so it’s recommended to have a pin brush and not a bristle brush because the pin brush gets through the coat and removes the dead fur.
 The bristle brush doesn’t get deep enough in the coat when using that brush on this type of dog breed.